-For an attractive fire pit that produces enough warmth to keep everyone toasty even after the sun dips below the horizon, check out the Endless Summer 30″ Outdoor Propane Gas Fire Pit.
-This square table-style model produces a hardy 50,000 Btus of heat, and it runs on a 20-pound propane tank that tucks neatly out of sight in the sleek steel cabinet beneath the fire bowl.
+For an attractive fire pit that produces enough warmth to keep everyone toasty even after the sun dips below the horizon, check out this Endless Summer gas fire pit.
+It produces a hardy 50,000 BTUs of heat, and it runs on a 20-pound propane tank that tucks neatly out of sight in the sleek steel cabinet beneath the fire bowl.
 Flames dance among 12 pounds of fire glass (included) that fill the fire bowl and produce a shimmering flame effect.
 The Endless Summer fire pit also comes with an automatic igniter for quick fire-ups that is equipped with a safety valve and a steel insert to cover the fire bowl when not in use.
 The unit weighs 80 pounds, measures 30 inches by 30 inches square, and stands 25.14 inches high.

 The Best Gas Fire Pits for the Backyard

 Backyard fire pits deliver both warmth and ambiance, bringing family and friends together and helping to make outdoor entertaining memorable.
 To end up with the right choice for your needs and budget, start with our roundup of top-favorite picks, below!

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best OverallEndless Summer 30" Outdoor Propane Gas Fire PitCheck Latest Price

 - Runner UpOutland Living 401 Series Outdoor Gas Fire TableCheck Latest Price

 - Best Bang for the BuckGiantex Gas Fire PitCheck Latest Price